 How health and wellness has blossomed into big business

-We recently partnered with Cowshed on the company’s first comprehensive brand review in over two decades.
-It was a fascinating journey working with such a progressive brand; a pioneer in the modern wellness movement.
-The world of health, fitness, nutrition, beauty has evolved beyond recognition in the two decades since Soho House opened its first spa in Somerset, England.
-The Cowshed Spa introduced a modern way to relax and unwind – not in a clinical setting but rather in a beautifully designed space, offering products crafted from the natural ingredients found in the walled garden of Babington House.
+A couple of years ago, our branding studio in London partnered with Cowshed on the company’s first comprehensive brand review in over two decades.
+It was a fascinating journey to work with such a progressive brand; a pioneer in the modern wellness movement.
+The world of health, fitness, nutrition, beauty has evolved beyond recognition in the two decades since Soho House opened its first spa in Somerset, UK.
+The Cowshed Spa introduced a modern way to relax and unwind – not in a typical clinical setting but rather in a beautifully designed space, offering products crafted from the natural ingredients found in the walled garden of Babington House.

-The wellness industry is undoubtedly one of the fastest-growing businesses in high-income countries.
-Much of what we see these days is an evolution from the Cowshed brand model, yet crucially businesses are now working increasingly with the digital space to reach a global audience, and with technology to provide highly personalised consumer experiences.
+Today’s health and wellness brands follow a similar theme to the Cowshed model.
+Yet what we are also seeing is how businesses are increasingly investing within the digital space to reach a wider, global audience.
+And they are using technology to provide highly personalised consumer experiences.
 Wellness is only part of the equation.
 Clever companies are blossoming into lifestyle brands offering experiential consumer journeys.

-A great example is Goop, a global brand with a cult following.
-Founded in 2008 by the former actress Gwyneth Paltrow, Goop was an early adaptor in seeing the sheer opportunities a lifestyle wellness brand can offer.
-This purely digital business model has since extended to bricks-and-mortar spaces with a handful of stylish physical stores and pop-ups in key locations in the US and Europe.
-Goop now has a beauty brand, a clothing line, it publishes health books and operates sell-out global events (referred to as adult summer camps) as well as a Netflix series.
+A great example is Goop.
+A global brand with a cult following, it was founded in 2008 by the former actress Gwyneth Paltrow who was an early adaptor in seeing the sheer opportunities a lifestyle wellness digital brand can offer.
+This purely online business model has since extended to bricks-and-mortar spaces with a handful of stylish physical stores and pop-ups in key locations in the US and Europe.
+Goop now has a beauty brand, a clothing line, it publishes health books and operates sell-out global events (referred to as adult summer camps) as well as show its own dedicated Netflix series.
 Paltrow’s strength has been in building a strong brand community – a tribe of highly loyal consumers.

-So, what does the future hold for the wellness industry, and what lessons will be learnt from the current global pandemic?
-Before the lockdown, most leading fitness centres were already offering personalised regimes without the need to hire a personal trainer.
-No doubt going forward, personal data and AI will play an even more fundamental role in creating these tailored fitness programmes.
+So, what does the future hold for the wellness industry, and what lessons will be learnt from the current pandemic?
+Before the series of Covid lockdowns, most leading fitness centres were already offering personalised regimes without the need to hire a personal trainer.
+No doubt going forward, personal data and artificial intelligence will play an even more fundamental role in creating these tailored fitness programmes, Meanwhile, as augmented and virtual reality become more sophisticated, they will add further to these personalised, individual experiences.

-In addition, highlighted by the current lockdown, at-home devices and alternative virtual studios will become more of a focus.
-Many of today’s products are even designed to fit seamlessly into the home decor.
+The health industry will certainly adopt a more intense physical/digital model.
+We are already seeing a boom in home devices and alternative virtual studios, with many products designed to fit seamlessly into the home decor.
 Tonal, for instance, is a weight training device that uses an electromagnetic engine to create resistance akin to traditional pull-down weights machines and is designed to mimic a wall-mounted flat-screen TV.
-Elsewhere and just launched, FORME Life by industrial designer Yves Bahar is a single piece of equipment designed to meet the complete needs of an in-home gym, yoga and meditation studio, and personal trainer in one.
+Elsewhere, FORME Life by industrial designer Yves Bahar is a single piece of equipment designed to meet the complete needs of an in-home gym, yoga and meditation studio, and personal trainer in one.
 When not in use, the sleek mirror blends seamlessly into the home.

 Alongside these tech-focused industries, natural wellness will continue to bloom.
-The current scenario – the anxieties we are all facing around the coronavirus pandemic and its implications – have boosted the popularity of spiritual practices such as yoga and meditation, with book sales on mindfulness rocketing in recent months.
+The current scenario – the anxieties we are all facing around the pandemic and its implications and larger environmental concerns – have boosted the popularity of spiritual practices such as yoga and meditation, with book sales on mindfulness rocketing in recent months.
 Going forward, the focus will continue to be centred on the wellbeing of mind and body; the current climate will certainly promote a more holistic approach to wellness to include mental health.
-Product development will continue along the sustainable and plant-based theme, with transparency a key driver as consumer expectation will encourage cosmetic companies to reveal their supplier journey.
+Meanwhile, product development will continue along the sustainable and plant-based theme, with transparency a key driver as consumer expectation will encourage cosmetic companies to reveal their supplier journey.
+We are already seeing glimpses of this.

 Niche trends within this area include pregnancy wellbeing, with bespoke gyms and yoga studios focused on expecting mothers.
 Fit Pregnancy Club in New York, for instance, caters exclusively for pregnancy while another US brand, Hatch Mama Beauty, makes products to support the changing needs of women’s skin during pregnancy.
 Elsewhere, with conversations shifting around traditional masculinity, men’s beauty and wellness will also be an area that will continue to develop.
 Aesop is a great example of a brand that traditionally markets its products in a gender-neutral way to enduring success.